 The minimum amount of any purchase is $25,000.

-At this time, you cannot use funds in a ROTH account to purchase a SGLI annuity in ERS.
+At this time, funds in a ROTH account cannot be used to purchase a SGLI annuity in ERS.

-Eligible retirees can choose from any optional form of payment available under ERS for their SGLI annuity (with the exception of a PLOP).
+Eligible retirees can choose from many of the optional forms of payment available under ERS for their SGLI annuity (with some exceptions including PLOP).
 The SGLI form of payment does not need to be the same as chosen for your ERS monthly benefit.
 Please see the 23.6 SGLI Optional Forms of Payment section of the ERS Handbook for additional information.

 No, SGLI annuities are not eligible for post-retirement benefit adjustments that may be granted by the ERS Board of Trustees.
 If you are interested in receiving increases on your SGLI annuity, you can choose an optional form of pension along with an escalating feature that provides for a benefit that starts out smaller and includes guaranteed increases each year.

 The total monthly SGLI annuity amount(s), together with your monthly ERS pension, cannot exceed 90% of your highest monthly earnable compensation while an active member of ERS.

 12. How do I apply for a SGLI?

 You may request an estimate and application from ERSGA by calling the Call Center.
 A SGLI application should not be submitted until an estimate has been completed.